New Dental Patient Information

 Some patients may be concerned about radiation exposure while taking dental x-rays.
 Many dentists today use digital radiography techniques, which reduce patient exposure to radiation by as much as 90% when compared with traditional x-rays.
 A routine set of x-rays exposes patients to less than one day’s worth of natural background radiation.
 Other benefits of digital radiography include greater diagnostic proficiency and less impact on the environment.

-Why do I need this treatment when my teeth feel fine?
+Why would I need treatment when my teeth feel fine?

 You may have seen your dentist for a check-up and learned that you need treatment such as a filling, root canal, or crown.
 You are surprised because you haven’t felt any pain.
 However, by the time you feel pain, the problem has usually progressed to a more serious level, often causing more damage to the tooth and surrounding tissues and requiring a more involved and expensive procedure.
 Let’s take a cavity for example.
 A cavity is a hole in your tooth caused by plaque, which is the sticky substance in your mouth made up mostly of germs.
 If a cavity is caught in the early stages while it is still small, the treatment is usually a simple filling.
 Cavities rarely cause any pain unless they have grown large enough to break through the outer layer of the tooth to the nerves.
 Now, instead of the tooth needing a simple filling, it may require more extensive procedures such as a root canal and/or a crown.
 It is important to address treatment recommended by your dentist promptly to prevent further complications.